-- Never block passages to exits and hatches - Never hinder access to safety equipment, for instance the switches to the electric system. - Never hinder access to fire extinguishers located in a box - Never make changes to any of the boat's systems (especially the electricity or the fuel systems) or allow an unqualified person to make changes to any of the boat's systems - Never smoke when handling petrol or gas.
+- Never block passages to exits and hatches - Never hinder access to safety equipment, for instance the fuel vents, the gas vents or the switches to the electric system. - Never hinder access to fire extinguishers located in a cabinet - Never leave the boat unsupervised when the stove or the cabin heater is being used - Never make changes to any of the boat's systems (especially the electricity or the fuel systems) or allow an unqualified person to make changes to any of the boat's systems - Never fill a fuel container when the appliance in question is being used or when the stove or cabin heater is being used - Never smoke when handling petrol or gas.

-5.8 Main switch and fuses
+5.8 Main switches and fuses